Dodge Monaco: Body

 For 1990, the Eagle Premier underwent a minor revision (leading to the deletion of the Design Giugiaro badges).
-The Dodge Monaco shared its entire body with the Premier, differing in turn signal lenses (amber instead of clear), trunklid design (gray trim between the taillamps), and the adoption of the Dodge "crosshair" grille.
+The Dodge Monaco shared its entire body with the Premier, differing in turn signal lenses (amber instead of clear), trunk lid design (gray trim between the taillamps), and the adoption of the Dodge "crosshair" grille.

 In contrast to the Dodge Dynasty (six-passenger with a 50/50 split front bench seat and column-mount shifter), the Monaco was a five-passenger vehicle with front bucket seats and a console-mounted shifter.

 For 1991, the Monaco replaced chrome trim on all models with black or body-color trim.
-To streamline production, air conditioning and automatic climate control became standard.
+To streamline production, air conditioning, and automatic climate control became standard.